 As a stay at home mom, I’m overwhelmed with all my duties.
-Sure, I’m home all day but I’m not lounging on the couch watching TV all day!
+Sure, I’m home but I’m not lounging on the couch watching TV all day!

 One of my biggest lessons has been to do prioritize my duties into small daily and weekly shifts so I’m not so overwhelmed trying to achieve a long list in one day and entertain and feed my kids.
 Getting my kids involved and accepting that some days things won’t get done are also major when it comes to maintaining a home as a mom.